Performance Coach Development Programme

 The programme is aimed at coaches who are…

-• Motivated to develop performance athletes at any stage of the pathway.
+• Motivated to develop performance athletes at any stage of the pathway with a particular focus on sculling.

 • Committed and excited to learn, reflect and invest in their own development.